Planting, Growing and Harvesting Spring Onions

 Here's another simple and fast recipe, this time for delicious potato salad:

 - 3 scallions

 - Peel the potatoes and cut into small pieces.

-- Put in a pan of hot water and bring to the boil
+- Put them in a pan of hot water and bring to a boil.
+Simmer for 20 minutes.

-- Add the parsley and scallions and mix in well.
+- Add the parsley and scallions and mix well.

 - Leave in the fridge for at least an hour before serving.